danielpodrazka/mcp-text-editor/README.md

 ## How it Works

 The server uses FastMCP to expose text editing capabilities through a well-defined API.
-The hash verification system ensures data integrity by verifying that the content hasn't changed between reading and modifying operations.
+The ID verification system ensures data integrity by verifying that the content hasn't changed between reading and modifying operations.

-The hashing mechanism uses SHA-256 to generate a hash of the file content or selected line ranges.
-For line-specific operations, the hash includes a prefix indicating the line range (e.g., "L10-15-[hash]").
+The ID mechanism uses SHA-256 to generate a unique identifier of the file content or selected line ranges.
+For line-specific operations, the ID includes a prefix indicating the line range (e.g., "L10-15-[hash]").
 This helps ensure that edits are being applied to the expected content.

 ## Implementation Details